apache/spark/docs/quick-start.md

 }
 {% endhighlight %}

 This program just counts the number of lines containing 'a' and the number containing 'b' in a text file.
-Note that you'll need to replace $YOUR_SPARK_HOME with the location where Spark is installed.
+Note that you'll need to replace YOUR_SPARK_HOME with the location where Spark is installed.
 As with the Scala example, we initialize a SparkContext, though we use the special `JavaSparkContext` class to get a Java-friendly one.
 We also create RDDs (represented by `JavaRDD`) and run transformations on them.
 Finally, we pass functions to Spark by creating classes that extend `spark.api.java.function.Function`.
 The [Java programming guide](java-programming-guide.html) describes these differences in more detail.

 To build the program, we also write a Maven `pom.xml` file that lists Spark as a dependency.
 Note that Spark artifacts are tagged with a Scala version.

 {% highlight xml %}
 <project>